i5heu/bonito-cache/README.md

 # simple-S3-cache
 Just hook it in front of your public S3 bucket and enjoy reduction in bandwidth costs to your bucket

+## Status
+The project is working in its current state.
+It is not feature complete, but it is usable.
+The code needs some cleanup, refactoring and most importantly tests.

 ## !WARNING!
 This cache is still in development and is not ready for production use.
 It is not yet tested for security vulnerabilities.